-The Bonds are dated their Date of Delivery and will bear interest from that date until maturity at the annual rate or rates as specified by the purchaser of the Bonds, payable on May 15, 2024, November 15, 2024 and semi-annually thereafter on May 15 and November 15 in each year until maturity.
-The Bonds shall mature on May 15 in each year in the principal amounts specified on the inside cover page hereof.
-The Bonds will not be subject to redemption prior to maturity.
+The Bonds are dated their Date of Delivery and will bear interest from that date until maturity at the annual rate or rates as specified by the purchaser of the Bonds, payable on October 1, 2024, April 1, 2025 and semi-annually thereafter on October 1 and April 1 in each year until maturity.
+The Bonds shall mature on October 1 in each year in the principal amounts specified on the inside cover page hereof.
+The Bonds will be subject to redemption prior to maturity as described herein.
+(See "Optional Redemption" herein.)

 The Bonds will be issued in fully registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC").
 DTC will act as securities depository for the Bonds.
-Individual purchases may be made in book-entry form only, in principal amounts of \$5,000 and integral multiples thereof.
+Individual purchases may be made in book-entry form only, in principal amounts of \$5,000 and integral multiples thereof except for one necessary odd denomination.
 Purchasers will not receive certificates representing their ownership interests in the Bonds.
 Principal and interest on the Bonds will be made by the Town to DTC, which will in turn remit such principal and interest to its Participants (defined herein), for subsequent disbursement to the Beneficial Owners of the Bonds as described under "Book-Entry-Only System," herein.
 The Bonds may be transferred in the manner described on the Bonds and as referenced in certain proceedings of the Town referred to therein.

-The record date for the payment of principal and interest on the Bonds is the first day of the calendar month preceding each interest payment date.
+The record date for the payment of principal and interest on the Bonds is the fifteenth day of the calendar month preceding each interest payment date.

-\ Preliminary, subject to change.
+^{} Preliminary, subject to change.